Doctor insights on:

 - How long after cataract surgery is vision blurry?

-- How long does it take for your eye to heal from cataract surgery?
+- How long will it take for my eye to recover from cataract surgery?

 - How long is the recovery time for cataract surgery on one eye?